-First, you should always check for unusual or inclimate weather if the game is played outdoors.
+First, you should always check for unusual or inclement weather if the game is played outdoors.
 Rain, snow, and wind negatively impacts scoring and passing offenses (although elite offenses and NFL-ready players are less affected).
-You might notice games that would normally see a high over/under (i.e. USC vs UCLA) fall if heavy rain and wind is expected.
+You might notice games that would normally see a high over/under fall if heavy rain and wind is expected.

 This should be a no-brainer.
-When Alabama’s star quarterback Tua Tagovailoa went down for the rest of the season with a hip injury, the Crimson Tide were not considered as heavy favorites.
+When Alabama’s star quarterback Tua Tagovailoa went down for the rest of the season with a hip injury last year, the Crimson Tide were not considered as heavy favorites.
 However, don’t just check for star quarterbacks– injuries defensive backs, left tackles, and offensive centers can change the tide of a game.

 Statistics and metrics

 There’s so many advanced stats these days, it’s hard to know which ones to really take into consideration.
 Scoring offense and defense statistics are important, but should be taken with context.
 For example, Cincinnati ranked 52nd in total defense in 2019, but faced four top-10 offenses in the season.
 Therefore, it shouldn’t be assumed that the Bearcats will give up a bunch of points (against all other opponents, they gave up more than 20 points just twice).

 Look for statistical “matchups” when considering games, as well.

 In nearly every game, individual mismatches can be found (tall receivers vs short defensive backs, athletic tight ends vs pass-vulnerable linebackers, or speedy edge rushers vs slower offensive tackles).